What kind of shows does Alpha Shows produce?

 How many shows per day?
 How often are touring seasons and how long do they run?

-2 performances a day is most common, usually at just a single venue/school and occasionally at two different schools.
+1 or 2 performances a day is most common, usually at just a single venue/school and occasionally at two different schools.
 We also do single shows on a day & have an afternoon off or travel to a new town.
 Very rarely, a cast might perform three shows in one venue, which is something we try to avoid but becomes necessary when a venue is very small but the number of students is greater than what could physically fit in 2 performances.
-A more detailed itinerary is given to all actors on the last day of rehearsals, and your final schedule for the week is posted on Slack on a Sunday.
+A more detailed itinerary is given to all performers on the last day of rehearsals, and your final schedule for the week is posted on Slack on a Sunday.
 We give you access to our calendar on your phone, so you can start to get an idea of the tour.
 Any questions you can direct to your management team.
-We generally run 3 tours per year, sometimes more or less.
-Together, the various tours combined end up covering the entire school year (only 1 show runs at a time) although the summer is usually ‘off’ as are most of the school holidays unless we get a few bookings then.
+We generally launch 2 seasons per year, one for the first half of the year, one for the second half.
+Together, the various tours combined end up covering the entire school year (only 1 show runs at a time) although the summer and early part of the year is usually ‘off’ as are most of the school holidays unless we get a few bookings then.
 Each ‘tour’ is a specific show, not a combination of shows – you’re generally hired for a specific, single/dual role in a specific show/tour when you begin with the company.
-As we have 10 produced productions, each show will be toured at least once per 3 year cycle.
-The tour can run anywhere from 3 weeks to 3 months – it’s completely dependent on demand from customers, and we also find that no matter the length, tour life can be challenging and you should be prepared to become ‘tour fit’ in advance of your contract and work with management to ensure you are prepared to be at your best for the entire run of the production.
-Most weekdays of the contract period will have shows, except for scheduled breaks and rest periods, so we tend to fill up the entire non-vacation weeks with shows and you should be prepare for a robust and full touring experience.
+As we have 10 produced productions, each show will be toured at least once per 5 year cycle.
+The tour can run anywhere from 4 weeks to 5 months – it’s completely dependent on demand from customers, and we also find that no matter the length, tour life can be challenging and you should be prepared to become ‘tour fit’ in advance of your contract and work with management to ensure you are prepared to be at your best for the entire run of the production.
+Most weekdays of the contract period will have shows, except for scheduled breaks and rest periods, so we tend to fill up the entire non-vacation weeks with shows and you should be prepared for a robust and full touring experience.
 For an approximate schedule, go here: https://www.alphashows.com.au/schedule/

 Do we do our own setting up?